dece/Bebop/README.md

 ### What works

-- Basic browsing: scrolling, follow links, redirections, Web links.
+Common basic browsing features work: go to URL, scrolling, follow links, redirections, page encoding.

-### What is planned

-- Handle more content types.
-- Great config options.
-- Identity management with temporary and managed certificates.
-- Buffers (or tabs if you prefer).
+Bebop also provide these neat features:

-- Home page.
+- History
-- Bookmarks.
+- Caching
+- Bookmarks: it's just a text file with bindings.

+Check out [this board](BOARD.txt) for what's done and coming next.

 ### What is not planned for now